A Guide to Using Guilt for Your Good

 I mentioned earlier that shame moves us to behave in the ways listed above.
 Similarly, I am suggesting we allow guilt to move us where it would like for us to go.
 So, where does guilt want to move us?
 To answer this question, I’ll list the guilt voice column below with its respective effects:

-• You broke trust therefore you can repair it if they allow you
+• You broke trust; therefore, you can repair it if they allow you

-• You may have acted in a selfish way therefore you are working toward recovery
+• You may have acted in a selfish way; therefore, you are working toward recovery

-• Your partner is hurt by your actions therefore you will own your mistakes and apologize
+• Your partner is hurt by your actions; therefore, you will own your mistakes and apologize

-• This is a difficult behavior to gain control over therefore you are gaining support and resources to help maintain sobriety
+• This is a difficult behavior to gain control over; therefore, you are gaining support and resources to help maintain sobriety

-• Others might be surprised to find out you struggle with this therefore you will build a support system to be with you through this process
+• Others might be surprised to find out you struggle with this; therefore, you will build a support system to be with you through this process

-• Your behaviors help you feel better in the moment, but they leave you feeling alone and distant from your partner therefore you will find constructive ways to request your needs from your partner while respecting and honoring theirs
+• Your behaviors help you feel better in the moment, but they leave you feeling alone and distant from your partner; therefore, you will find constructive ways to request your needs from your partner while respecting and honoring theirs

-• You did not utilize self-control in that moment therefore you can gain insight and understanding for what made that moment difficult
+• You did not utilize self-control in that moment; therefore, you can gain insight and understanding for what made that moment difficult

 Guilt as an advantage

 This may be an unpopular view, but what I am asserting here is that guilt can actually be our friend in recovery.
-While shame is the voice that motivates us to turn our distress, imperfections, and feelings into a prison, guilt is the voice which empowers us to turn our distress, imperfections, and feelings into a point of connection with those we love.
+While shame is the voice that motivates us to turn our distress, imperfections, and feelings into a prison, guilt is the voice that empowers us to turn our distress, imperfections, and feelings into a point of connection with those we love.
 While shame says we have no hope, guilt says this is hard, but there is light at the end of the tunnel.
 While shame wants us to withdraw from our relationships and isolate ourselves, guilt encourages us to be known and repair important relationships in our lives.

 I want to be clear in acknowledging that shedding shame and utilizing our feelings of guilt to our advantage is really hard work.
-However, the burden of shame is much harder work and gets harder with no reward while the burden of guilt which calls us into the light and toward connection with ourselves and others gets easier and produces priceless gains.
+However, the burden of shame is much harder work and gets harder with no reward, while the burden of guilt, which calls us into the light and toward connection with ourselves and others, gets easier and produces priceless gains.

 About the Author